WWAggr: A Window Wasserstein-based Aggregation for Ensemble Change Point Detection: Limitations and future work

 \section{Limitations and future work}

 The main limitation of our approach is its computational complexity.
 On the Explosions dataset, the average GPU inference time per sequence for BCE/InDiD increases from $40.5\pm 1.2$ ms for a single model to $400.0\pm 3.2$ ms for an ensemble of size $K = 10$ with ``naive'' aggregations.
-Our WWAggr method with the same ensemble size took $417.1\pm 5.0$ ms, incurring a minor computational overhead ($\approx 5\%$) compared to naive approaches.
-WWAggr has the potential to overcome this difference and be even more efficient if the sliced~\citep{kolouri2019generalized} or projected~\citep{wang2021two} Wasserstein distances are used.
+Our WWAggr method with the same ensemble size took $417.1\pm 5.0$ ms, incurring a minor computational overhead ($\approx 5\%$).
+WWAggr has the potential to overcome this difference and be more efficient if the sliced~\citep{kolouri2019generalized} or projected~\citep{wang2021two} Wasserstein distances are used.

-This work targets high-dimensional data, where assumption-free deep CP detectors are the only reasonable solution~\cite{romanenkova2022indid, ryzhikov2023latent}.
+Additionally, this work targets high-dimensional data, where assumption-free deep CP detectors are the only reasonable solution~\cite{romanenkova2022indid, ryzhikov2023latent}.
 However, for lower dimensions, the increase in computational cost for ensembles of such deep detectors may outweigh its modest performance benefits.
 In this case, one could resort to Bayesian Neural Networks~\cite{jospin2022hands}, although their efficacy strongly depends on making proper prior choices~\cite{lakshminarayanan2017simple}.
-Another alternative for low-dimensional data could be to ensemble classical statistical methods, such as CUSUM~\cite{shiryaev2017stochastic}.
+Another alternative could be to ensemble classical statistical methods, such as CUSUM~\cite{shiryaev2017stochastic}.
 While we hypothesize our aggregation strategy would also be effective for these procedures, classical methods eliminate the calibration of CP scores and, consequently, any guarantee for easy alarm threshold choice.
 Thus, we leave these ideas for future investigation.